-This week I was in Santa Barbara, California, also known as “The American Riviera” for its lush landscape, pristine beaches, and spectacular view of the Pacific and the Santa Ynez mountains.
+This week I was in Santa Barbara, California, also known as “The American Riviera” for its lush landscape, pristine beaches, gorgeous sunsets, and spectacular view of the Pacific and the Santa Ynez mountains.
 I was visiting my son, Mark, daughter-in-law, Natalie, and grandson, Clay.

 Natalie pulled off a surprise birthday party for Mark.
 It was held at a picturesque park overlooking the ocean.
 A perfect setting for a bit of reflection—and I found a few minutes to slip away to walk along the ocean and reflect on just how fast my son went from zero to thirty-four in sixty seconds.
 As I gazed at the seascape, I recalled a poignant moment in his life.